Ruibin2000/MLSystemProject_rc5018_jt4850_sj4025/README.md

 - We plan to implement a modular ETL pipeline that ingests offline image data, applies standardized preprocessing (resizing, normalization, optional segmentation masking), and structures the data with two levels of labels: leaf species and disease type.

 #### 1.4 Online data
-- I will write a listening script to catch data from a directory, and then process using steps similar to process picture to fit our need for different model, but note that there is a segmented picture section in the model, so we need to train a segmentation model for online data only.
+- We will write a listening script to catch data from a directory, and then process using steps similar to process picture to fit our need for different model, but note that there is a segmented picture section in the model, so we need to train a segmentation model for online data only.

 #### Continuous X (SJ)